DayvonAllen/go-concurrency-notes/go-routines.md

 ## Go-routines
 - We can think of go-routines as user space threads managed by the go runtime.
-- The go runtime is apart of the executable, it is built into the executable of the application.
+- The go runtime is a part of the executable, it is built into the executable of the application.
 - Go-routines are extremely lightweight.
-Their stacks start with at 2KB, which can shrink and grow as required.
+Their stacks start with 2kb memory, which can shrink and grow as required.
 - Go-routines have a low CPU overhead - it takes three instructions per function call.
 - We can create hundreds of thousands of go-routines in the same address space.
 - Channels are used for communication of data between go-routines.
 Sharing of memory can be avoided.